Destination, Wupatki and Sunset Crater. We started at

 This is a cone hole where the lava would blow out of.

+This is part of Bonito lava flow, the largest lava flow.
 Hope you have enjoyed our little adventure.
 The

 pictures capture alot, but it is much better actually